afarhan/bitx40/README.md

 Revision record

+v1.07
+- Added functionality via the Function Button:
+  Use a pusbutton to momentarily ground pin A3 (orange wire).
+Do NOT install an external pull-up restistor!
+- dual VFO capability (RIT is not yet working though)
+- LSB/USB mode
+- Settings menu for calibration, tuning range, VFO drive level
+- All settings are stored in EEPROM and read during startup

 v1.06
 - no functional changes in this version, only improved the updateDisplay routine (Jack Purdum, W8TEE) (replaced fsprint commmands by str commands for code space reduction)